aws-samples/startup-data-pipeline-samples/aurora-athena-sample/README.md

 # The pipeline from Amazon RDS through Amazon Athena

 This sample describes how to build a pipeline for querying data from RDS on Athena.
 You can export data from RDS to S3, query the data on Athena, and visualize it on Amazon QuickSight.
+This sample provides a pipeline based on the data modeling configuration using [dbt](https://docs.getdbt.com/).

 ## Architecture
 ![arch](./doc/image/image1.jpg)